Spark is New Zealand’s largest telecommunications company with a purpose 'to help all of New Zealand win big in a digital world'.

 At the heart of Spark's strategy is its biggest strength – connecting New Zealanders when and where it matters.
 From network performance, customer experiences, or the workplace culture of its people – Spark’s FY30 ambition is, it’s better with Spark.

-The following information was extracted from Spark NZ Limited's FY25 Full Year results, released on 20 August 2025:
+The following information was extracted from Spark NZ Limited Half year Results, released 18 February 2026

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.